N-Bz/liveplot/README.md

 By default, the Y axis is autoscaled based on the data found in the plots, and retains the min/max values even when no longer visible.

+# Requirements
+`liveplot` requires python3 (tested on 3.8), with the matplotlib module installed (available from PyPI)

 # Simple usages

 ## Space-separated values (SSV)